Called ‘Champion of the Homeless,’ former Union Station leader memorialized

 “It came naturally to us,” he said, because of his father’s teachings.

-Occidental College professor and local activist Peter Dreier also told the audience how Rabbi Gross showed his compassion and a sense of justice in other ways.
+Before the service, Occidental College professor and local activist Peter Dreier talked about how Rabbi Gross showed his compassion and a sense of justice in other ways.

 “There was a diner we would visit regularly, and it was mostly a greasy spoon, and the food was not great, but they paid their staff well,” said Dreier, “and Marv wanted to acknowledge that.”